A noncommutative analogue of the Peskine--Szpiro Acyclicity Lemma: Our Lemma for Auslander Regular Rings

 \begin{define} A ring $A$ is an \emph{Auslander regular ring} provided it satisfies the following conditions: \begin{enumerate}[label=(\alph*)] \item A is Noetherian (both left and right); \item A has finite global homological dimension; \item A satisfies \emph{Auslander's condition}, i.e. for any finitely generated left $A$-module $M$ and for any submodule $N \subseteq \Ext_{A}^{k}(M,A)$, the grade of $N$ is bounded below by $j(N) \geq k$. \end{enumerate} \end{define}

-As alluded to before, Bjork's Appendices, especially IV, of \cite{Bjork} give a simultaneously thorough and elementary treatment of Auslander regular rings.
+As alluded to before, Bj\"{o}rk's Appendices, especially A:IV, of \cite{Bjork} give a simultaneously thorough and elementary treatment of Auslander regular rings.
 We only require one of his propositions and we note that it is a consequence of applying Auslander's condition to the double complex (and attendant spectral sequence) built by: taking a projective resolution $P_{\bullet}$ of $M$, looking at $\Hom_{R}(P_{\bullet}, R)$, and resolving each $\Hom$ module.
 Here is the proposition we need:

-\begin{proposition} (Bjork A.IV, Proposition 2.2 \cite{Bjork}) Let $A$ be an Auslander regular ring and $M$ a finitely generated left $A$-module.
+\begin{proposition} (Bj\"{o}rk A:IV, Proposition 2.2 \cite{Bjork}) Let $A$ be an Auslander regular ring and $M$ a finitely generated left $A$-module.
 Then

 \end{proposition}